Why You Should Be Salesy (And What That Actually Means)

 Why Marketing a Handmade Business Takes a Long Time

-Most makers give up on marketing just before it works.
+A lot of makers get stuck in a cycle of chopping and changing their marketing, never giving anything time to work.
 Find out why marketing your handmade business is a long game and how to track the signs it's working.

 How to Figure Out if Craft Fairs Are Worth Your While